 A/B testing is an experimental method that juxtaposes the performances of two or more methods for a particular variable to discover the best profitable monetization hypothesis of your subscription app (better conversion rates).
 The variant tested is called control and the supposed efficient variant is called treatment.

-Therefore, optimizing the App paywall with A/B testing is used to discover the best elements, designs, and pricing strategy of your subscription monetization strategy.
+Therefore, App paywall A/B testing is used to discover the best elements, designs, and pricing strategy of your subscription monetization model.
 Optimizing the paywall is proving to be a really reliable method of increasing the subscriber base.
 To understand the best practices that ought to be followed to gain a greater subscriber base, we have to dwell deeper into the importance of paywall.

 Importance of paywall for in-app revenue

 Multiple claims convey that paywalling applications are one of the most foolproof and infallible methods to generate revenue with successful instances backing up the claims.
 The methods are as follows: